 Start our your trip with a visit to Central Park, Times Square, the Statue of Liberty, and the 9/11 Museum and World Trade Center Memorial.
 Experience a more local vibe of NYC and visit neighborhoods like SoHo, Tribeca, or the West Village.
 See a Broadway show and try not to spend too much money shopping on 5th Avenue!
 Eat your way through the city by trying New York style pizza, cheesecake, bagels, and visit a real NYC deli.
-Round out your trip by catching a Yankee’s game (or one of their other 25 professional sports teams!)
-New York can be a bit overwhelming but if you crave that big city electricity, there is no place better than NYC!
+Round out your trip by catching a Yankee’s game or one of their other 25 professional sports teams!

 10. Road Trip from Miami to Key West, Florida

 Rent a convertible and put the top down.
 There is no better place to have some fun in the sun that south Florida.
+There are a ton of fun stops on a Miami to Key West road trip.
 Start out your road trip soaking up the excitement of Miami and South Beach.
 Fit in a tour of Everglades National Park before heading south to Key West.
-There are a ton of fun activities along the way including hand feeding wild tarpon off Islamorada, snorkeling in Key Largo, and visit the sea turtle hospital in Marathon.
+Must do’s along the way include hand feeding wild tarpon off Islamorada, snorkeling in Key Largo, and a visit to the sea turtle hospital in Marathon.
 Once you arrive in Key West, make sure to try some famous key lime pie, check out Hemingway’s House, and visit the southern most point of the continental US for a fun photo opp!

-Insider Tip: One of my all time favorite memories from this trip was renting scooters and exploring the area and beaches.
+Insider Tip: One of my all time favorite memories from this trip was renting scooters in Key West and exploring the area and beaches.